Requests for collaboration

 Build mainstream tools for memory — Retaining basic information is required for understanding more complex ideas, but we don’t practice memory enough.
 I used to think my memory was "bad," but I’ve found that memory is a choice.
 Techniques like spaced repetition have helped expand my vocabulary, improve my grasp of world geography, and internalize mental models for combating climate change.
 But tools like these are nerdy, niche, overly complex, and largely unused.

 Deploy AI for learning — We can already get better answers from GPT-3 than from Google and we’re starting to be able to generate original images, audio, and video on demand with text prompts.
-How can text-to-text, speech-to-text, text-to-image, and text-to-audio be applied to create better tools for learning?
+How can text-to-text, speech-to-text, text-to-image, and text-to-audio be applied to create better tools for learning, and potentially address Bloom's 2-sigma problem?

 Our transition from extended to nuclear families and our declining social institutions (churches, unions, rotary clubs, etc.) have thinned our social ties.
 We need to develop new institutions and norms for connection.